 Initiate a video call from SDKs

-In order to make outbound calls from the SDK, you need to establish a connection with Voximplant Cloud and authorize the user first.
+In order to make outbound calls from the SDK, establish a connection with Voximplant Cloud and authorize the user first.

 The first parameter is the Voximplant user to whom we make a call.
 Voximplant user must match the pattern we set when creating a rule in the Voximplant application.
 This is necessary for the correct call handling and scenario launching.